tarekziade/share/flow.rst

 ====

-The User Directory is used to publish encryption keys for applications.
+The Key Server is used to publish encryption keys for applications.
 The diagram below shows its interaction with other parts of a cloud storage infrastructure.